 We are extremely grateful to all of our colleagues, as well as to all of our other unnamed current and former partners, counsel and associates who have supported our efforts to keep this Guide accurate and current.
-We also owe a special thanks to Brenda Sichenzia, and to knowledge management specialists Barbara Gaffney, Ashton LeBourgeois, Heidi Rasciner and Jodi Nelson, without whose organizational and other skills and infinite patience this Guide would not have been completed.
+We also owe a special thanks to knowledge management specialists Barbara Gaffney, Ashton LeBourgeois, Heidi Rasciner and Karen Simpson, without whose organizational and other skills and infinite patience this Guide would not have been completed.

 While we gladly acknowledge the efforts and insights of all of our colleagues, responsibility for shortcomings in this Guide is, of course, ours alone.

-Robert L. Tortoriello Derek M. Bush Hugh C. Conroy, Jr.
+Robert L. Tortoriello Derek M. Bush Hugh C. Conroy